BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/OffsetTransform.md

 ### Example

-We need to describe 3 distinct value types: appetizer, entrée and dessert.
-We have 10 appetizers, 4 entrées and 7 desserts to represent.
-A person may select at most one of the menu items.
+We need to describe 3 distinct value types: bicycles, cars and trucks.
+We have 10 bicycles, 4 cars and 7 trucks to represent.
+A person can drive at most one of the vehicles at a time.

 To represent these values we use offsets.
-Let's represent appetizers with the values `1…10`.
+Let's represent bicycles with the values `1…10`.

-We'll then define the entrée offset as the maximum appetizer value: 10.
+We'll then define the cars offset as the maximum bicycle value: 10.
-The range of entrées is `(entrée offset + 1)…(entrée offset + 4)` or `11…14`.
+The range of cars is (car offset + 1)…(car offset + 4) or `11…14`.

-The dessert offset is the maximum entrée value: 14.
-The dessert range is `(dessert offset + 1)…(dessert Offset + 7)` or `15…21`.
+The truck offset is the maximum car value: 14.
+The truck range is (truck offset + 1)…(truck offset + 7) or `15…21`.

-No menu selection is represented as 0.
+No vehicle selection is represented as 0.
 The maximum value we represent is 21.

 ### Encode

 ```
-if there is no menu selection
+if there is no vehicle selection
     output = 0
-else if the selection is an appetizer
+else if the selection is a bicycle
-    output = appetizer value
+    output = bicycle value
-else if the selection is an entrée
+else if the selection is a car
-    output = entrée value + entrée offset
+    output = car value + car offset
-else if the selection is a dessert
+else if the selection is a truck
-    output = dessert value + dessert offset
+    output = truck value + truck offset
 ```

 ### Decode